jbbae/disaster_response_classification/README.md

 # Disaster Response Pipeline Project

+During a natural disaster, responsiveness to requests, alerts, and other messages is paramount to ensure the success of recovery mission, and in many cases can mean life-or-death for victims.

+This project builds a Machine Learning pipeline that pre-processes & parses _Figure Eight_'s disaster message dataset to train a supervised learning model that can accurately categorize incoming messages to their respective categories (and dispatch them to the proper disaster response organization).

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.